anebix-world/discord-css-merge/README.md

   The `output` value in the metadata may include a directory path.
 The merge script will create the directory if it doesn’t exist.

 - **Minification:**
   If `minify: true` is set in the metadata, the merged CSS output will be minified using a basic minification routine.
+By default, the metadata header is preserved in the minified output (i.e. `preserve_metadata: true`).
+Set `preserve_metadata: false` to strip the metadata header from the final minified CSS.

 - **Parallel Fetching with Retry & Caching:**
   CSS sources are fetched concurrently with retries (up to 3 attempts per source) and cached in-memory during the run, reducing network calls and speeding up the process.

 - **Stable Ordering:**
   Sources are sorted by their `order` value; if multiple sources share the same order, the one that appears first in the config file (preserved by an internal index) is processed first.

+---

 ## GitHub Actions Workflow